The Arifureta Season 3 release date is on the horizon now that the production of the third season has officially been confirmed.

 - Updated June 6, 2022: Arifureta Volume 13 release date, OVA release date confirmed.

 - Updated March 31, 2022: Added Arifureta Season 2 Episode 13 story summary and new OVA announcement trailer.

 This article provides everything that is known about Arifureta Season 3 (Arifureta: From Commonplace to World’s Strongest Season 3 / Arifureta Shokugyou de Sekai Saikyou Season 3) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Arifureta Shokugyou de Sekai Saikyou Season 3 release date predictions: Renewal possible?
+Arifureta Shokugyou de Sekai Saikyou Season 3 release date predictions: Is 2023 likely?

-As of the last update, MAPPA or any company related to the production of the anime has not officially confirmed the Arifureta Season 3 release date.
-Nor has the production of an Arifureta 3 sequel been announced.
+As of the last update, Studio Asread or any company related to the production of the anime has not officially confirmed the Arifureta Season 3 release date.
+However, the production of an Arifureta 3 sequel has been announced.